 The first step in any TDM initiative is understanding the nature of the data used across testing environments.
 Organizations must identify the types of data required, classify them based on sensitivity levels, and prioritize protection measures accordingly.
 Sensitive data like Personally Identifiable Information (PII), financial records, and healthcare information must be flagged for additional controls.
 Automated classification tools can streamline this process and ensure that no critical datasets are overlooked.

-2. Data Subsetting and Masking
+2. Create Test Data Subsets and Apply Data Masking

 Manual data provisioning is one of the primary bottlenecks in QA workflows.
 Implementing automated provisioning pipelines ensures that test environments are populated with the right data sets at the right time.
 This not only accelerates testing cycles but also aligns with agile and CI/CD practices by enabling "on-demand" test data delivery.
 Advanced TDM platforms allow seamless integration with deployment pipelines, minimizing human intervention and reducing the potential for errors.